 The Arbour c1910 was another languid view of a middle class family at leisure, this time painted while he was in France.
 Contemporary critics praised this image for its fine composition and admired Fox's ability “to create poetry, vagueness, airiness and space" in his works.
 Like the French Impressionists, Fox had no major social or political theme that he wanted to analyse in The Arbour.
 The dappled light, fine clothes and pleasant family relationships were enough.
 Remember Monet’s ladies in long white dresses called Women in the Garden 1867, similar in feel to The Arbour.

 Another work to note was The Lesson c1912, a Phillips Fox image that could have come straight out of the studio of Cassatt or Morisot.
 This time an interior scene, the long soft dresses of the women were softened still further by the dappled summer light, streaming through the window.
 The strongest colours inside the room were creams, whites and subtle pinks.
 Like The Bathing Hour, this image focussed on close family relationships.

 So of all the artists painting in Melbourne at the turn of the century, the work of Phillips Fox came closest to the style, subject matter and technique of French Impressionism.
 His paintings were not identifiably Australian; they were more concerned with women and family life than they were with gum trees, gold miners and drovers.
-He was a very popular teacher, focussing on light, colour and spontaneous painting, not just on drawing.
-But 100 years later I can find few blogs discussing his contribution to Australian art (except artwall and ImHaute in English and Thé au Jasmin: octobre 2008 in French).
+He was a very popular teacher, focusing on light, colour and spontaneous painting, not just on drawing.
+But 100 years later I found few blogs discussing his contribution to Australian art except artwall & ImHaute in English and Thé au Jasmin: oct 2008 in French).